Mark Grimes: Political Career

 On November 16, 2018, the OPP charged Grimes along with outgoing city councillor Justin Di Ciano for allegedly filing false campaign expenses for the 2014 municipal elections, contrary to the Municipal Elections Act.
-A few months later, Grimes was sued by Warren Kinsella after Grimes allegedly failed to pay invoices for services rendered by Kinsella's Daisy Group.
-Grimes paid a $10,000 retainer to Kinsella, according to the lawsuit.
-Then-councillor Di Ciano and Grimes hired the firm of strategist Kinsella, to compile a "research" dossier on him and political foes.
-On February 10, 2020, Grimes was cleared of the non-criminal charge under the Municipal Elections Act as the Crown cited that they could not prove the allegations that had been made.
+On February 10, 2020, Grimes was cleared of the non-criminal charge under the Municipal Elections Act.

 Grimes was narrowly defeated in the 2022 Toronto municipal election by Amber Morley, four years after she lost to Grimes in the 2018 Toronto municipal election.
 Grimes had been endorsed by Mayor John Tory both times.